prysmaticlabs/documentation/website/docs/install/install-with-docker.md

 :::

 Use the [Mainnet Launchpad](https://launchpad.ethereum.org/summary) to deposit your 32 ETH.
-If you want to participate in the **testnet**, use the [Goerli-Prater](https://goerli.launchpad.ethereum.org/en/) or [Ropsten](https://ropsten.launchpad.ethereum.org/summary) launchpads.
+If you want to participate in the **testnet**, use the [Goerli-Prater](https://goerli.launchpad.ethereum.org/en/) launchpad.

 Throughout the process, you'll be asked to generate new validator credentials using the [official Ethereum deposit command-line-tool](https://github.com/ethereum/eth2.0-deposit-cli).
 Make sure you use the `mainnet` option when generating keys with the deposit CLI.
 During the process, you will have generated a `validator_keys` folder under the `eth2.0-deposit-cli` directory.
 You can import all of your validator keys into Prysm from that folder in the next step.